-Commissioners, providers and government are concerned at the difficulties in recruiting Registered Managers in children’s homes and Heads of Care in residential special schools.
+Commissioners, providers, the regulator and government are concerned at the difficulties in recruiting Registered Managers in children’s homes and Heads of Care in residential special schools.
 Too many posts are vacant, in some settings managers do not register with Ofsted and providers comment they are unable to grow due to recruitment issues.

 Who led the project?